Research-based learning findings

 Here we summarize several researched-based findings that have been shown to facilitate student learning and are useful for in-class and online learning.
-Click on each finding to find out more about each each, including implications for teaching, examples and references.
+Click on each finding to find out more about each each, including implications for teaching, examples of their usage at MIT and references.

 Active learning: Instruction that requires students to engage cognitively and meaningfully with content results in better learning than instruction where students are solely exposed to information passively .